 Fraser is another ideally situated homebase for exploring the area’s outdoors (and is perhaps best known for its convenient lift-served snowtubing hill in winter).
 Pop into Fraser Valley Distilling, Camber Brewing and Fraser Tap Room for local flavor.

 Retreat to Hot Sulphur Springs to do what visitors have done since the time of the Ute Indians: Soak in mineral-rich pools.
 Volcanic rock 35,000 feet below the earth’s surface heats the water that fills the pools at the town’s namesake resort and spa.

 Take a drive through the Rocky Mountain National Park at sunrise — a prime time for wildlife sightings.
 You can see moose year-round (from a safe distance, of course) in the national park, Winter Park and Grand Lake.

-Winter Park Resort’s deep snow, diverse terrain and the Winter Park Express Amtrak route from Denver right to the slopes make it a favorite skiing, snowboarding and fat-biking destination with beginners and experts alike.
+Winter Park Resort’s deep snow, diverse terrain and the Winter Park Express Amtrak route from Denver right to the slopes (train service to resume for the 2021/2022 ski season) make it a favorite skiing, snowboarding and fat-biking destination with beginners and experts alike.
 Nearby, the smaller Ski Granby Ranch is known as a long-time family favorite.

 All the Grand County towns pack in plenty of fun beyond the slopes, with groomed trails for snowshoers and cross-country skiers, six area snow-tubing hills, sleigh and dogsled rides, as well as snowmobiling routes with epic Continental Divide views.
 In Grand Lake you can even ride your snowmobile through town and right up to your favorite Grand Avenue lunch spot.